- 6 minutes to read

 Defined names specifying template ranges are added to the Worksheet.DefinedNames collection of the template worksheet.

 When creating a template, you can specify how the result of the mail merge should be generated by selecting one of the available modes.

 - Multiple Sheets - The merged range for each record of the data source is inserted into a separate worksheet in a single workbook.

 The selected mail merge mode is stored as a defined name in a mail merge template.
 By default, this defined name does not exist in the template workbook, and the “Single Sheet” mode is used.
-However, when you specify a mail merge mode explicitly via the SpreadsheetControl UI, the “MAILMERGEMODE” defined name for the “Documents”, “Worksheets” or “OneWorksheet” string constant is automatically added to the IWorkbook.DefinedNames collection of the template workbook.
-You can also specify a mail merge mode programmatically.
+You can specify a mail merge mode programmatically by setting the “MAILMERGEMODE” defined name to the “Worksheets” or “OneWorksheet” string constant explicitly within the IWorkbook.DefinedNames collection of the template workbook.

 Set the document orientation to specify how template ranges should be arranged in the resulting worksheet.
 Header, detail and footer ranges are located one after the other from top to bottom, or from left to right, depending on the document orientation selected.

 In the “Single Sheet” mode, detail range copies created for each record of the data source are placed one under the other (in a vertical orientation), or one to the right of the other (in a horizontal orientation) between a header and a footer.

 The document orientation is saved as a defined name in the IWorkbook.DefinedNames collection of the template workbook.
 By default, this defined name does not exist and the vertical document orientation is used.